 With crystalline water and elegant beaches, the island maintains a small-town ambiance, while still providing access to exciting scuba sites, relaxing coastline, and remarkable hiking.
 From Roman cisterns to artisan boutiques, visitors even have access to a Michelin-starred restaurant.

 Highlights: Exploring Via Banchina di Fazio • The bay of Chiaia de Luna • Hiking Monte Guardia • Visiting La Cisterna Romana della Dragonara • Sunset cruises

 The three Aegadian Islands have mountainous terrain and civil histories that date back to prehistoric times, demonstrated in rock art found inside preserved caves.
 The waters gleam with azure colors against white cliffs and beaches offer pristine opportunities for swimming and scuba diving.

 Classic architecture reflects the diverse cultures and civilizations that inhabited the islands, from Arab towers to Genovesi marinas, with contemporary culture respecting the untamed wilderness where land meets sea.
 Unique, untouched, and a secret treasure with hidden luxuries for you to enjoy in quiet seclusion.

 Sicily is its own destination, connected to Italy by a common language and shared history, but set apart by its staggering separate past, individual heritage, and unique dialect.
-The renowned island has acted as a crossroads of classical civilizations as they traveled around the Mediterranean in search of legends, leaving behind myths.
+The renowned island has acted as a crossroads of classical civilizations as they traveled around the Mediterranean searching for legends and leaving behind myths.

 Idyllic beaches, unique volcanic landscapes, and shimmering turquoise waters demonstrate the wonders of Italy’s beaches.
-Beyond the shoreline you can find ancient history coming to life and contemporary culture with a casual connection to the past, with a focus on life’s little pleasures that can take you from Elba to Ischia, Venice to Sicily.
+Beyond the shoreline, you can find ancient history coming to life and contemporary culture with a casual connection to the past, all with a focus on life’s little pleasures, from Elba to Ischia, Venice to Sicily.